 Deductibility of Compensation.
-Section 162(m) of the Code disallows the deductibility of compensation expenses in excess of \$1,000,000 to any "covered employee" within a taxable year.
-Prior to the Tax Cuts and Jobs Act of 2017, covered employees generally consisted of our Chief Executive Officer and each of the next three highest compensated officers serving at the end of the taxable year other than our Chief Financial Officer, and compensation that qualified as "performance-based" under Section 162(m) was exempt from this \$1 million deduction limitation.
-As part of the Tax Cuts and Jobs Act of 2017, the ability to rely on this exemption was, with certain limited exceptions, eliminated; in addition, the definition of covered employees was expanded to generally include all named executive officers.
+Section 162(m) of the Code disallows the deductibility of compensation expenses in excess of \$1,000,000 to any current or former named executive officer.
 While our Board of Directors and Compensation Committee may take the deductibility of compensation into account when making compensation decisions, we believe that maintaining the discretion to provide compensation to our executive officers that is non-deductible allows us to provide compensation tailored to the needs of our Company, which is an important part of our responsibilities and benefits our stockholders.